-The National Finals Competition is an in-person competition round held in Bethesda, Maryland.
-The National Finals Competition includes a Red Team (attacker) activity and more challenges than the online rounds.
+The National Finals Competition is an in-person competition held in the Washington, D.C.
+Area.
+It includes a Red Team (attacker) activity and more challenges than the online rounds.

 A separate document is published after the Semifinals that covers rules specific to the National Finals Competition.
 Until this season's document is released, teams should assume that all rules governing behavior in the online rounds hold true unless the conflict with rules in the National Finals document.